dathan/blog/content/posts/automatic-cert-rotation-gke.md

 # Why?

-My config setup is the following, a freeish version of GKE autopilot, and a load balancer is my ingress.
+My config setup is the following, a free-ish version of GKE autopilot, and a load balancer is my ingress.
 I want the load balancer to terminate TLS.

 # How